A Big Little University Rising

 Shenandoah was the first private school in Virginia to go online in the spring to 2020.
 We continued to pivot as we designed our own symptom tracking app, outdoor learning spaces, and SU Pledge.
 We safely hosted in-person Summer Orientations, Convocation, and Commencement while many other schools were fully online.
 And, then, during the first five months of 2021, we hosted a mass-vaccination clinic at the James R. Wilkins, Jr. Athletics & Events Center that put more than 70,000 COVID-19 vaccine shots in arms.

-Shenandoah is ranked 263 among 392 national universities and has retained its its spot as the second-highest ranked Virginia private school among national universities in the 2022 U.S. News & World Report rankings.
+Shenandoah is ranked 263 among 392 national universities and is the second-highest ranked Virginia private school among national universities in the 2022 U.S. News & World Report rankings.

 Contemporary Musicianship & Entrepreneur Development (CMED)

 Shenandoah Conservatory will launch the Bachelor of Arts in Contemporary Musicianship & Entrepreneur Development (CMED) program in fall 2022, under the leadership of Director and Assistant Professor of Contemporary Music Rod Vester, Ph.D.
 Students in this new program will move beyond the standard emphasis in contemporary/commercial music and develop the technological, business, marketing, entrepreneurial and musical skills needed to thrive in today’s ever-evolving industry.

 Black Alumni Network President Rippert “Rip” Roberts III ’08, ’09 (BBA/MBA), has been adept at creating connections since his days as a Shenandoah student.
 As an undergraduate, Roberts, who was also a football player, served as president of the Black Student Union.
 As a graduate assistant, Roberts helped create a grant-funded program for first-generation college males.